BabylonJS/Documentation/content/features/featuresDeepDive/mesh/copies/instances.md

 Note that for performance sake the master mesh (the mesh from which instances are created by calling `masterMesh.createInstance`) is not taken into account in the sorting process.
 So, to avoid rendering artifacts between this mesh and its instances, this mesh should be disabled (`masterMesh.setEnabled(false)`).

-## Using 3D modeler to create instances
+## Using 3D Modeler to Create Instances

 ## Blender